thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/authority-of-the-believer.md

 this work.
 As Jesus taught, in [Matthew 6:10](https://www.biblegateway.com/passage/?search=Matthew%206%3A10&version=NKJV) *"Your kingdom come, your will be done on earth as it is in heaven"*.
 Authority is about representing heaven's agenda on earth.

-## The Name of Jesus: The Key to Authority
+## The Name of Jesus - The Key to Authority

 One of the greatest tools believers have been given is the [Name of Jesus](./the-name-of-jesus.md).
 [Philippians 2:9-11](https://www.biblegateway.com/passage/?search=Philippians%202%3A9-11&version=NKJV)